The year is 2029.

 After a short while, three discernibly unmarked and highly secure cars screech to a halt outside a back entrance to the building.
-Lord-IT is in the back seat of the middle vehicle.
-Bodyguards hurry Lordy’s wife out to join him; the initial blast had irreversibly, temporarily separated them.
+Lord-IT steps out of the middle vehicle as bodyguards hurry his wife out to join him; the initial blast had irreversibly, temporarily separated them.
 Getting Rebecca to safety proved far easier than was the case with Lord-IT.

 “Thank god, you’re safe,” says my wife, again.
 “That was a close call.”